 Noel, the owner of ekn really has a lot of faith in my vision, and I’m hugely grateful to him for allowing me to help take his brand in a new direction.

-We’ve also just started a new project together where I have complete control of a branding and aesthetics of the brand from the ground up.
-It’s still very early stage but i’m super excited to get that out and see how it’s received.
+We’ve also just started a new project together where I have complete control of the branding and aesthetics of the brand from the ground up.
+It’s still very early stage but I’m super excited to get that out and see how it’s received.

 I’ll be taking a group of students through what I do when consulting for a new, or creating my own, brand.
 From how to create interesting, emotional designs, through to creating samples, and finding the right factories to produce your shoes, even if you’re working on a budget.

-Everyone always thinks you need a shit load of money to make a shoe brand, and don’t get me wrong, it’s not cheap, but if you understand how the industry works, you can do it for a lot less than you’d think.
-You just need the balls to go out there, find these places and make people believe in what you’re doing.
+Everyone always thinks you need a shit load of money to make a shoe brand and don’t get me wrong, it’s not cheap, but if you understand how the industry works, you can do it for a lot less than you’d think.